11th grade reading list for students aged 16-17

 Cry, the Beloved Country by Alan Paton

 One of the most influential and moving novels in South Africa’s literary canon.
-In a country divided by race and factionalism, this is a story which contains a hope that the best of human nature will prevail.
+In a country divided by race and factionalism, this is a story that contains a hope that the best of human nature will prevail.

 Cry, the Beloved Country by Alan Paton